-If they contains any personal data, they should have security built in by design, or your organisation could get into hot water.
+If they contain any personal data, they should have security built in by design, or your organization could get into hot water.
 But aside from applying a password, there’s not much else you can do.

 3. Use the best analytics available

 Financial or accounting tools designed to use your company’s data to provide insights will probably come with ready-made reports, dashboards and other analytics.